betterscientificsoftware/bssw.io/Articles/Blog/ConnectingSoftwareDevelopers.md

 #### Publication date: October 29, 2018

 Building connections and community among developers of high-performance software is important at many levels.
-Two DOE labs have started events that enable sharing of experiences and insights *within* and institution.
+Two DOE labs have started events that enable sharing of experiences and insights *within* an institution.

 Many of us assume that once we have written a new piece of software, presented it at conferences, published in peer-reviewed journals, and made the code open source, people will use it.
 All too often, however, the truth is the opposite.
 The software doesn’t get used -- or, worse, someone spends precious time reinventing the idea.